droyston/sls_pipeline/README.md

 ## Overview

-Challenge: Deploy a serverless data pipeline to ingest and store JSON data in AWS
+Purpose: Deploy a serverless data pipeline to ingest and store JSON data in AWS

 ## Engineering Design